Frequently Asked Questions

 Do you require work credits to renew your TeKnowledge.ns certificate?

 A minimum of 100 hours (0.2 credits)/4 years of work credits is required at this time.

-What credit value do preceptors for student clinical rotations get?
+What credit value do preceptors for student or a medical resident on clinical rotations get?

 In the case where technologists are in a precepting role as part of their job, the technologist would get credit value for the preparation and delivery of formal training materials and documentation.
 The MLT gets a one time credit. – 0.1 credit/ hour of preparation to a maximum of 1.0 credit.
 There is no credit for knowledge transfer.
 If the preceptor attends a course offered onsite or online - 0.1 credit/ hour to be claimed under Professional Activities.